ballardtj/ballardtj.github.io/_pages/contact.md

             <div class="ml-form-embedContent" style=" ">

                 <h4>Get in touch</h4>
-                <p>Interested in learning how advanced analytics could help your organisation?
-Leave your details below and I'll get in touch.</p>
+                <p>I'm always interested in discussing how advanced analytics can help managers and organisations make better decisions about their people.
+Whether you have a specific project in mind or just want to explore possibilities, feel free to leave your details below and I'll get in touch.</p>

             </div>